MICROLOAN PROGRAM

 Lacking Funds For Basic Family Needs

 Maasai women living in remote areas like Alailelai have limited access to the outside world.
-Maasai do not have an active cash economy and are not permitted to do subsistence agriculture within the conservation area where they live.
+Maasai do not have an active cash economy and subsistence agriculture is not permitted within the conservation area where they live.
 As a result, they lack the money necessary to provide food and medical care for their families’ survival.
 It is difficult to meet basic family needs.

 Women living in Karatu district are somewhat more fortunate, with many market opportunities and small subsistence farms.
 Compared to Alailelai, Karatu district has a stronger cash economy, as that area is more integrated into the country’s overall development.
 With that said, Karatu’s inhabitants still have a very low average daily income.

-Prior to the loan program, lack of access to capital limited the women’s participation in the opportunities offered by their local markets.
-Now, with the Maasai Partners/WMI loan program, women have seized the opportunity to improve their earning potential and living standards.
+Prior to the loan program, lack of access to capital limited women’s participation in the opportunities offered by their local markets.
+Now, with the Maasai Partners/WMI loan program in Karatu, women have seized the opportunity to improve their earning potential and living standards.
 Microfinance offers confidence and financial independence for hundreds of women.
 This program involves an intensive two-day training to impart business techniques and strategies for women with a variety of interests to generate group loans.

 Look for personal stories of loan recipients throughout our blog posts.